PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/vnet/README.md

 #### location

-Location of the deployed resources.
+The name of the Azure region to deploy the resources in.

 Type: string